cdiebold/Sortng_Practice/README.md

 -- DistributionBasedSorting: Noncomparison based sorting like countingSort.

---All the above with the exception of the abstract class have an associated test class.
+-- All the above with the exception of the abstract class have an associated test class.

 Things I may add:

--- May include a ustom Linked list class and test the sorting algorithms on a linked list.
+-- May include a custom Linked list class and test the sorting algorithms on a linked list.
 -- GUI. --may be good practice.
 If I do it will be using Javafx.